Gari1309/gmail-qa-assignment/README.md

 ## Overview

-This repository contains manual and BDD-style test cases for the **Gmail Compose Email** feature, prepared as part of a QA Engineer assignment for **Incubyte**.
+This repository contains manual and BDD-style test cases for the **Gmail Compose Email** feature

----

 ## Feature Under Test